Snailspace

 Snailspace was an art installation and trail organised by hospice charity Martlets Hospice in cooperation with Wild in Art from 15 September to 18 November 2018.
 It featured 50 Fibreglass Snails scattered around the city of Brighton, East Sussex.
 It was a follow-up to their 2016 Art Trail, "Snowdogs by the Sea" which was a similar concept featuring dogs.

 Origin

+The subject matter was proposed and naming policy devised by IDEAS, the UK based design consultancy - the concept was one of three ideas put to Wild In Art Director: Charlie Langhorne during a Falkirk Council meeting for a their community art project in 2016.